ggluo/Minimal_Flash_Attention/README.md

 2. ggluo: [The details of flash attention - algorithm](https://ggluo.github.io/blog/flash-attention-1)

-## Future Work

-Potential enhancements and extensions:

-1. **Flexible Matrix Sizes**: Support for arbitrary N and d dimensions
-2. **Batch Processing**: Extension to batch attention computation
-3. **Mixed Precision**: Support for FP16 and BF16 precision
-4. **Multi-GPU Support**: Distributed attention computation
-5. **Attention Variants**: Implementation of different attention mechanisms
-6. **Performance Profiling**: Detailed performance analysis tools
-7. **Python Bindings**: PyTorch/CUDA extensions for easy integration

 ## License

 This project is intended for educational purposes.
 Please refer to the original repository for specific licensing information.

-## Contributing

-This is an educational project.
-For contributions, please:
-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with clear documentation of changes

----

-**Note**: This implementation is optimized for clarity and educational value.
-For production use, consider using optimized libraries like FlashAttention-2 or vendor-optimized implementations.